HAMPSHIRE COMMUNITY ENERGY CO-OP

 Hampshire Community Energy Co-op is creating a sustainable and just energy future in Hampshire County, Massachusetts.
 It's part of the Co-op Power network of Community Energy Cooperatives.

-Contact Tem Blessed for info about Hampshire CEC events: temblessed at gmail.com
+Contact Mark Skinder for info about Hampshire CEC events: Mark@cooppower.coop

 Co-op Power members in Hampshire and Franklin Counties formed the Co-op Power Products and Services Work Group that had developed and monitored products and services to be offered to Co-op Power's members.
-This group created Co-op Power's Member to Member Solar Hot Water Installation program that saves members 40-50% on an installation.
-Scott Reed (Sunderland) and Nat Fortune (Whately) have provided valuable leadership for their work.
+This group created Co-op Power's Member to Member Solar Hot Water Installation program that saved members 40-50% on an installation.
+Scott Reed (Sunderland), Nat Fortune (Whately), Lark Thwing (Colrain), Fred Andreson (Easthampton), and Marc Kauffman (Buckland) provided valuable leadership for their work and for all of the products and services Co-op Power developed over the last twelve years.

-Co-op Power members have been involved in the Heating Fuel Buying Group with some serving on the Advisory Group for those purchases; others have been involved in the Wood Pellet Buying Group with some serving on the Advisory Group for those purchases; and many, many others have participated in the Member to Member Solar Hot Water Installation program, serving as team leaders for an installation every week for months at a time (many, many thanks to Scott Reed (Sunderland), Nat Fortune (Whately), John Howard (Northampton) and many more!).
+Co-op Power members have been involved in the Heating Fuel Buying Group with some serving on the Advisory Group for that program and many, many others have participated in the Member to Member Solar Hot Water Installation program, serving as team leaders for an installation every week for months at a time (many, many thanks to Scott Reed (Sunderland), Nat Fortune (Whately), John Howard (Northampton) and many more!
+We're putting all our effort into building our community solar programs with Rays the Valley and helping people make important energy efficiency upgrades to their homes right now, so we're not doing the solar hot water installations at this time.